Free Kitchen Hacks eBook

 Pro tip: The average shelf-life of all-purpose flour is about 8 months but freezing it can extend its life by another year and a half!
 Just store it in an airtight container and stick it in the freezer to avoid wasting it.

-If you’d rather use the oven, add the flour to a baking sheet, and place it on the bottom rack of your oven.
-Set the oven dial to a chill 300°F, and let your flour bask in the warmth for a quick 5-minutes.
+If you’d rather use the oven, add the flour to the baking sheet.
+Preheat the oven to 300°F and place the sheet on the bottom rack for a quick 5 minutes.

 Heat treat your flour first so it is safe to consume and has a little time to cool before you add it to your brownie batter mixture.